JerryShao3234/BaccaratSimulator/README.md

 <p align="center"><img src="card-7seg.png" width="20%" height="20%" title="card values"></p>

 datapath.sv connects key modules together and allows Baccarat to run properly.
 It instantiates necessary wires and registers as per the design.
+It includes a module that describes a 4 bit register for holding each card.

 dealcard.sv generates pseudo-random cards using an internal 50 MHz clock.